In the Shadow of the Sword (book)

-In the Shadow of the Sword is a history book charting the origins of Islam by Tom Holland.
+In the Shadow of the Sword (2012) is a history book charting the origins of Islam by Tom Holland.

 Scholarship

-The work draws from the revisionist scholarship of Patricia Crone (and further refinements produced by John Wansbrough, Fred Donner, Andrew Rippin, Christoph Luxenberg et al) in applying rigorous textual analysis to the Hadithic corpus.
+The work draws from the revisionist school of Islamic studies and the scholarship of Patricia Crone (with further refinements produced by John Wansbrough, Fred Donner, Andrew Rippin, Christoph Luxenberg et al) in applying rigorous textual analysis to the Hadithic corpus.